MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 Get-AzureADIRSignInDetail -TenantId b446a536-cb76-4360-a8bb-6593cf4d9c7f -IpAddress 131.107.128.76
 ```

-Also, search the Azure portal for time frame, IP address and successful and interrupted login as shown in these images.
+Also, search the Azure portal for time frame, IP address and successful and interrupted sign-in as shown in these images.

 :::image type="content" source="./media/incident-response-playbook-password-spray/Selectingtimeframe.jpg" alt-text="timeframe":::

-*Searching for logins within a specific time frame*
+*Searching for sign-ins within a specific time frame*

 :::image type="content" source="./media/incident-response-playbook-password-spray/Selectingipaddress.jpg" alt-text="ipaddress":::

-*Searching for logins on a specific IP address*
+*Searching for sign-ins on a specific IP address*

 :::image type="content" source="./media/incident-response-playbook-password-spray/Selectingstatus.jpg" alt-text="status":::

-*Searching for logins based on the status*
+*Searching for sign-ins based on the status*

 You can then download this data as a *.csv* file for analysis.
 For more information, see [Sign-in activity reports in the Azure Active Directory portal](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-sign-ins).

 ### Prioritize findings

 It is important to be able to react to the most critical threat.
 This can be the attacker has successfully obtained access to an account and therefore can access/exfiltrate data.
-The attacker has got the password but may not be able to access the account for example they have the password but are not passing the MFA challenge.
-Also the attacker could not be guessing passwords correctly but continuing to try.
+The attacker has the password but may not be able to access the account for example they have the password but are not passing the MFA challenge.
+Also, the attacker could not be guessing passwords correctly but continuing to try.
 During analysis, prioritize these findings:

-- Successful logins by known attacker IP address
+- Successful sign-ins by known attacker IP address
 - Interrupted sign-in by known attacker IP address
-- Unsuccessful logins by known attacker IP address
+- Unsuccessful sign-ins by known attacker IP address
-- Other unknown IP address successful logins
+- Other unknown IP address successful sign-ins

 ### Check legacy authentication